 "The Unily teams must be proving to the client that without this kind of tool, they will struggle to galvanize the remote workforce and as things return to a new normal, they will need the platform to navigate the change and keep employees engaged."
 Hannah Unsworth - Head of Onboarding EMEA

 Why employee experience platforms are the intranets of the future

-As the concept of an employee experience platform gains significance, it's a great time to take a step back and explore what exactly constitutes an EXP and why enterprises are turning to them to manage new challenges.
 With six years of delivering industry-leading employee experience solutions under our belt, we wanted to share our take on the most important components of an employee experience platform and the core features that set it apart from traditional intranet technology.

 The digital workplace will overtake significance of the physical office